 As we would hope, life expectancy tends to skew towards the older side.
 The Q-Q plot shows some slight deviations from normality towards the edges, but after trying various transformations, the deviations from normality that are evident in the distribution did not seem severe enough to warrant a transformation and we proceeded using the original data.

-Next, we began looking at correlation to narrow down our variable list before examining specific relationships.
-Based on a cut-off of > 0.9 for correlation, we removed the variable in each correlation pair that had the higher number of NA values (see figure x).
-We then proceeded to look at what happens when we also remove population, since it has minimal correlation to life_expectancy.
-In the end, we ultimately removed x due to no correlation to the response variable, and x, y, z due to collinearity.
+Next, we began looking at correlation to narrow down our variable list before examining specific relationships (Figure 1).
+Based on a cut-off of > 0.9 for correlation, we removed the variable in each correlation pair that had the higher number of NA values (Figure 2).
+We then proceeded to look at what happens when we also remove population, since it has minimal correlation to life_expectancy (Figure 3).
+In the end, we made the decision to remove under_five_deaths, gdp, thinness_1_19_years, and population due to lack of correlation to the response variable or collinearity.

-Our next task was to address the missing values in the data set (Figure @ref(fig:missing-1)).
-We dropped all rows where life expectancy is NA, and limited the scope of our analysis to not include those countries (Figure @ref(fig:missing-2)).
-We have now excluded these countries from our scope: Cook Islands, Dominica, Marshall Islands, Monaco, Nauru, Niue, Palau, Saint Kitts and Nevis, San Marino, and Tuvalu.
+Our next task was to address the missing values in the data set (Figure 4).
+We then limited the scope of our analysis to not include those countries where life expectancy was missing (Figure 5).
+In doing that, we excluded the following countries from our scope: Cook Islands, Dominica, Marshall Islands, Monaco, Nauru, Niue, Palau, Saint Kitts and Nevis, San Marino, and Tuvalu.

-Hepatitis B is now our variable with the most NA’s at 553.
-Let’s see if there is either a year or a country that has the majority of the NA’s.
+Hepatitis B was now our variable with the most missing values.
+In looking at the relationship between Hepatitis B and Life Expectancy (Figure 6), our options with regards to the missing values were to drop them, impute them, or fill them in with 0’s.
+We chose different approaches based on each model.

+Interpretable Model

-In looking at the relationship between Hepatitis B and Life Expectancy (Figure @ref(fig:hep-life)), our options are to either drop all of the NA’s, impute the values, or fill with 0’s.
-For our interpretable model, we made the decision to drop the hepatitis_b variable along with the remainder of the NA’s and we will revisit them for our predictive model (Figure @ref(fig:missing-3)).
+For our interpretable model, we made the decision to drop the hepatitis_b variable along with the remainder of the NA’s (Figure 7).
+As a result of our feature engineering, we were left with only 2 records for 2015.
+After a number of looks at the data, we decided to only use the observations from the most recent four years (2011-2014).

+Linear Prediction Model

+Knowing that we cannot have missing values for Ridge Regression or LASSO models, we examined the relationship of each variable that had more than 100 missing values to see which appeared to be significant.

+Hepatitis B (Figure 8)

+Total Expenditure (Figure 9)

+Alcohol (Figure 10)

+Income Composition of Resources (Figure 11)

+Schooling (Figure 12)

+After reviewing the plots, we made the decision to remove Hepatitis B, total expenditure, and alcohol since the trend for those three variables was relatively flat.
+We then removed the remainder of the missing values from the data set before proceeding to modeling.

 Objective 1: